St Christopher's Chapel, Great Ormond Street Hospital: History

 Great Ormond Street Hospital was built from 1871 to 1876, and the chapel was completed in 1875.
 It had been designed by Edward Middleton Barry who donated his work to the hospital in memory of one of his children who had died in infancy.
 The chapel cost £60,000 to build.
 The chapel is a small rectangle with an apse at its east end.
 Its interior is highly decorated.
 The chapel was consecrated on 18 November 1875 by Canon Alfred Barry, later Bishop of Sydney and Primate of Australia.

 On 10 March 1980, the chapel was designated a grade II* listed building.

 Due to its listed status, the chapel could not be demolished when the old hospital building was knocked down in the 1980s.
 It was decided that the whole chapel would be moved to a new site.
 This was done by encasing the chapel in a large, water-proof box and underpinning with a concrete raft.
 Having emptied the interior of all its furniture and removed the stained-glass windows, the now encased chapel was lowered from the first floor to the ground floor.
 It was then moved by hydraulic rams to its new location; this is "thought to be the largest en bloc transportation of a structure ever undertaken".
 Six years after it was moved and after extensive renovation, the chapel was re-opened on 14 February 1994 by Diana, Princess of Wales.

-Present day
+Present

+The chapel is open at all times for patients, families and staff.

+It is not open to the general public.

-The chapel is open at all times.
-There is a service of morning prayer at 10:30am during the week (Monday to Friday), and a service of Holy Communion on Wednesdays.
+There is a service of morning prayer at 10:30 am Monday to Friday.

-Along the rear of the chapel is a row of teddy bears and other soft toys, provided by families of ill children, known as the Teddy Bear Choir.
-In addition, the chapel has a prayer tree where messages of hope and support can be written for sick children at the hospital, and placed on the tree.
+The chapel has a prayer tree where messages of hope and support can be written for sick children at the hospital and placed on the tree.